- Residency Show

 An exhibition by the 43rd group of MAK Center Artists and Architects-in-Residence.

-Berlin-based artists Petrit Halilaj and Alvaro Urbano have reflected critically on the perpetually negotiated conflict between the built environment and nature that is so inherent to Los Angeles.
-Their primary focus has been on the space of the garden and the alley, as mediator-spaces between the architecture and the wild—while Angelenos may not live in nature and while animals and the elements may not reside inside physical structures, the gardens and alleyways of Southern California act as neutral territory, as green zone across suburbia traversed and occupied by both humans and nature alike.
+Berlin-based artists Petrit Halilaj and Alvaro Urbano reflect critically on the perpetually negotiated conflict between the built environment and nature that is so inherent to Los Angeles.
+Their primary focus in Los Angeles was on the space of the garden and the alley, as mediator-spaces between the architecture and the wild—while Angelenos may not live in nature and while animals and the elements may not reside inside physical structures, the gardens and alleyways of Southern California act as neutral territory, as green zone across suburbia traversed and occupied by both humans and nature alike.
 In this ongoing “battle,” one agent of nature remains a master of reconnaissance: the raccoon.
 A mammal occupying a grey zone—it’s not quite a rat, but certainly not a house cat—raccoons are assumed city-dwellers, and rarely thought of as forest creatures.
 They tend to dart quickly through urban space under cover of night, digging though trashcans for our refuse and secrets.

-Since arriving in Los Angeles last autumn, Vienna-based, Ukraine-born artist Anastasiya Yarovenko has asked “how” one is supposed to be in the city: Is L.A. only for owners of private property?
+Since arriving in Los Angeles the previous autumn, Vienna-based, Ukraine-born artist Anastasiya Yarovenko asked “how” one is supposed to be in the city: Is L.A. only for owners of private property?
 Is L.A. only for those with keys to an apartment?
 Or, is it an environment, which can be inhabited however one is able?
 Are the homeless not residents of the city as well?
-One needs only to read headlines in the Los Angeles Times, to see the actions of those who would answer the last question with “No.” Every week, the city’s ceaseless ticketing, regulating, shuffling, and policing of homeless Angelenos makes it clear that local authorities feel very strongly that there are right and wrong ways of being in Los Angeles.
+One needs only to read headlines in the Los Angeles Times to see the actions of those who would answer the last question with “No.” Every week, the city’s ceaseless ticketing, regulating, shuffling, and policing of homeless Angelenos makes it clear that local authorities feel very strongly that there are right and wrong ways of being in Los Angeles.